sohale/sohale.github.io/pages/conferences.md

+---
+layout: default
+title: Sohail Siadatnejad, PhD, Conferences where I had posters or publications
+---

 Sohail Siadatnejad

 # Conferences and Workshops — Extended Abstracts, Presentations and Posters

-This is not a publicaitons page.
+This is not a publications page.
 This page lists conferences and workshops I attended as a presenter or with posters, including minor student/poster contributions.
 These entries demonstrate continual engagement with the research community and my long-term direction.
 This page is separate from publications.

 ## Selected Conferences and Workshops (as Presenter, Poster, or Extended Abstract)